BluTen/BluTen/README.md

-Hi, I’m @BluTen (It's not my real name).
-I am 14 years old
+Hi, I’m BluTen (It's not my real name).

+I am a teen who as started to learn programming.

 <!---
 BluTen/BluTen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.